stephaneVercouillieBMID/slate/source/jose.html.md

 Parameter | Required | Description
 :-------- | :--------| :-----
 **alg** | Required | This parameter identifies the cryptographic algorithm used to secure the JWS.
 The <i>"alg"</i> value for this use can be found in the <a href="https://belgianmobileid.github.io/slate/login.html#3-1-checking-itsme-openid-provider-configuration" target="blank">itsme® Discovery document</a>, using one of these keys: <i>"request_object_signing_alg_values_supported"</i>, <i>"id_token_signing_alg_values_supported"</i>, <i>"token_endpoint_auth_signing_alg_values_supported"</i> or <i>"userinfo_signing_alg_values_supported"</i>.
 **kid** | Optionnal | It is a hint indicating which key was used to secure the JWS.
 The structure of the <i>"kid"</i> value is unspecified.
-In case there are multiple signing keys referenced in your JWK Set URI (URI that you shared with itsme® when setting up your project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a>) than it MUST be a case-sensitive string.
+In case there are multiple signing keys referenced in your JWK Set than it MUST be a case-sensitive string.

 <aside class="alert">The OpenID Connect specifications mention additionnal header parameters which could be included in the JWS Header, but these are not relevant when integrating one of the itsme® services in your application.</aside>